Botanical Name: Coleus blumei (aka Solenostemon scutellarioides)

 Distinctive leaf shapes, intricate patterns, and rich colors rival some of the showiest foliage plants.

 Pinch your plant.
 Coleus plants can get leggy.
 Pinch growing tips often to encourage them to branch out and stay bushy and full.
 Also pinch off flower spikes as soon as you notice them because they will detract from the beautiful foliage.

 Keep it moist.
 Coleus leaves will wilt and may fall off if the soil is too dry.
 You'll have a much healthier-looking plant if you keep the soil moist at all times.
 Use a pot with drainage holes and water thoroughly.
 Need a container?
 Check out the stylish self-watering pots available now.
 It's just the thing to keep your coleus from wilting this summer.

 Dropped leaves?
 Low light, dry soil or cold air can cause leaves to drop.
 Don't worry -- this vigorous plant will replace them when it gets what it wants.

 Something bugging your plant?
 Aphids like to attack new growth.
 Treat your plant right away and isolate it to avoid contaminating your other plants.

 Boundless varieties of coleus are available.
 Foliage colors include red, maroon, brown, cream, yellow, orange and green in dramatic combinations and designs.
 Leaf edges may be scalloped or ruffled and have a contrasting color.

 Stunning new hybrids make choosing just one nearly impossible.
-More than 200 varieties of coleus are available.
-Coleus is easy to grow from seed.
-It's also easy to propagate from a plant -- just cut off a stem and stick it in a glass of water.
+Fortunately, we don't have to choose.
+Coleus plant is easy to find in garden centers, and a cinch to grow from seed.
+It's also practically foolproof to propagate from a plant -- just cut off a stem and stick it in a glass of water.